Mšeno: Etymology

-The name is derived from the Czech word mech, i.e. "moss".
+The name is derived from the Czech word mech, i.e. 'moss'.

 Geography

 Mšeno is located about 14 km northeast of Mělník and 37 km north of Prague.
 It lies on the border between the Jizera Table and Ralsko Uplands.
 The highest point is the hill Uhelný vrch at 451 m above sea level.
+There are two small fishponds inside the built-up area: Jezero and Černík.
+They are built on the spring of the stream Košátecký potok.
 A large part of the municipal territory lies in the Kokořínsko – Máchův kraj Protected Landscape Area.

 History

 The Slavic people settled the town area probably in the 5th–6th centuries.
 The first written mention of Mšeno is from 1306, in a document signed by Wenceslaus III awarding the then-village to aristocrat Hynek of Dubá.
 He, and his son after him, ensured the growing prosperity of the area.
-In 1367, Charles IV promoted Mšeno to a town.
+In 1367, King Charles IV promoted Mšeno to a town.

-During the Thirty Years' War the town suffered, but in the 17th and 18th centuries, the town prospered and the population grew.
-In 1879, the railroad was built, and in 1901, the school was opened.
+During the Thirty Years' War the town suffered, but in the 17th and 18th centuries, it prospered and the population grew.
+In 1879, the railway was built, and in 1901, the school was opened.

 Demographics

+Transport

+Mšeno is located on the railway line Mělník–Mladějov.

+Sport

+The Mšeno Speedway Stadium is a motorcycle speedway track located on the eastern edge of the town.
+The stadium is used for speedway and football.
+There is also a clay tennis court.
+The stadium is the home venue for the team PDK Mšeno.

 Sights

 A valuable and numerous set of two-storey timbered and half-timbered small-town architecture is typical for the outskirts of the town.
 Most of the older buildings on the square disappeared during a large fire in 1867.
 The current appearance of the main urban spaces is determined by the late Neoclassical and eclectic buildings.

 In 1842, the town hall was built, then it was rebuilt and raised in the neo-Gothic style in 1864.

-The predecessor of today's parish church was allegedly the Romanesque Church of Saint Wenceslaus.
+The predecessor of today's parish church was allegedly the Church of Saint Wenceslaus, built in the Romanesque style.
 In 1876–1879, the Church of Saint Martin was built.
 It has a high tower and it is the main urban and landscape landmark.